looker-open-source/actions/docs/action_api.md

 ## Endpoints

-In order to implement the Action API your server will need to expose a few endpoints for Looker to call:
+To implement the Action API, your server must expose a few endpoints for Looker to call:

 - [Actions List Endpoint](#actions-list-endpoint)